gwtproject/gwt-site/src/main/markdown/community-group-charter.md

-    Most topics are technical discussions of GWT or users helping each other, but this Group is intended for discussion of everything under the Sun in the world of GWT.&nbsp; That means we also welcome announcements and discussion of products, libraries, publications, and other interesting GWT-related news.&nbsp; We even welcome (polite!) discussion of articles and ideas critical of GWT -- after all, we can't improve if we don't listen.&nbsp; There are no restrictions on the subject matter, and we don't exclude commercial products from our discussion, if users are interested in talking about them.&nbsp;</p>
+    Most topics are technical discussions of GWT or users helping each other, but this Group is intended for discussion of everything under the Sun in the world of GWT.
+That means we also welcome announcements and discussion of products, libraries, publications, and other interesting GWT-related news.
+We even welcome (polite!) discussion of articles and ideas critical of GWT -- after all, we can't improve if we don't listen.
+There are no restrictions on the subject matter, and we don't exclude commercial products from our discussion, if users are interested in talking about them. </p>

-    However, we hate spam almost as passionately as we love courtesy and respect, so we reserve the right to limit discussions that amount to spam.&nbsp;
+    However, we hate spam almost as passionately as we love courtesy and respect, so we reserve the right to limit discussions that amount to spam.
 Outright spam, of course, will result in that user being immediately and permanently banned from the list.